Joshua-Akran/CONNECT-FOUR-/README.md

-# CONNECT-FOUR-
+# CONNECT-FOUR-GAME
-a fun game
+a fun game, connect four match to win created  with Javascript